Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Multi-stage Stochastic Programs

-\textbf{Constraints.} Constraint \eqref{for:MIP_demand} enforces that the onboard utilization cannot exceed the cargo demand $q$, whereas Constraint \eqref{for:MIP_capacity} limits each vessel location to the TEU capacity $c$ for each bay $b \in B$ and deck $d \in D$.
+Constraint \eqref{for:MIP_demand} enforces that the onboard utilization cannot exceed the cargo demand $q$, whereas Constraint \eqref{for:MIP_capacity} limits each vessel location to the TEU capacity $c$ for each bay $b \in B$ and deck $d \in D$.
 In Constraint \eqref{for:hatch}, we indicate that hatches need to be opened if below deck cargo needs to be loaded or discharged.
 Based on these movements, Constraint \eqref{for:hatch_restow} models the amount of hatch overstowage in containers.
 Subsequently, we compute the target of crane moves $\overline{z}$ in Constraint \eqref{for:z_upper}, after which Constraint \eqref{for:long_crane} computes the excess number of crane moves $\Tilde{\textit{cm}}$.
+Additionally, we model the longitudinal and vertical stability in Constraints \eqref{for:lm} until \eqref{for:VS1}.
+First, we compute the longitudinal moment, vertical moment and total weight in Constraints \eqref{for:lm}, \eqref{for:vm} and \eqref{for:TW}, respectively.
+Second, Constraint \eqref{for:LS1} bounds \textit{lcg} between $\underline{\textit{lcg}}$ and $\overline{\textit{lcg}}$.
+Third, Constraint \eqref{for:VS1} bounds \textit{vcg} between $\underline{\textit{vcg}}$ and $\overline{\textit{vcg}}$.
+Both \textit{lcg} and \textit{vcg} are linearized equivalents of the original nonlinear constraints \cite{vantwillerLiteratureSurveyContainer2024}.
+Furthermore, we include non-anticipation in Constraint \eqref{for:nonanti} to prevent leveraging future demand realizations.